matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Rejected events:
  - A home server may find out via federation that it should not have accepted an event (e.g. to send a message/state event in a room).
- - If this happen, the home server will send a ``m.room.redaction`` for the event in question.
+ - If this happens, the home server will send a ``m.room.redaction`` for the event in question.
+This will be a local server event (not shared with other servers).
  - If the event was a state event, it will synthesise a new state event to correct the client's room state.
+   This will be a local server event (not shared with other servers).
  - In practice, clients don't need any extra special handling for this.
 What data flows does it address:
  - Home Screen: Data required when new message arrives for a room